lisiki-jp/okinawa_gametheory/README.md

 Economic power prefecture doesn't need to maintain its pride.
 (C = A - E).
 They already have big enough A and have little aid from outside.
 Their identities are psychologically comfortable without creating a story.
 And still they can have an additional story, like Aichi.
 They do not require to have local story to be comfortable.
 That's why the high dependency prefectures almost always have a high local newspaper share.

+### Psychological need of Okinawa people

+They read the local papers not for information, but for validation.
+They need a daily confirmation that they are the protagonists of a tragedy (The Ryukyu Kingdom Struggle), not the recipients of a subsidy.

+The 99.4% share is the measure of how desperate that psychological need is.

 ### Conclusion: Stop the aid.
 * The aid makes Okinawa hate Tokyo.